aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_config_add_cert_chain_and_key_with_status** performs the same function as s2n_config_add_cert_chain_and_key, and associates an OCSP status response with the server certificate.
-If a client requests the OCSP status of the server certificate, this is the response used in the CertificateStatus handsake msssage.
+If a client requests the OCSP status of the server certificate, this is the response used in the CertificateStatus handshake message.

 ### s2n\_config\_add\_dhparams